-3 Negative numbers indicate instances in which there is a loss in parking supply.
+Note: Negative numbers indicate instances in which there is a loss in parking supply.

-4 The two parking lots under the viaduct, located from Lenora to Blanchard and Blanchard to Bell Streets, were included in the off-street inventory.
-Therefore, when removed as part of the Action Alternative, these lots are counted as a reduction in the total off-street parking supply.
+&lt;sup>4 The two parking lots under the viaduct, located from Lenora to Blanchard and Blanchard to Bell Streets, were included in the off-street inventory.
+Therefore, when removed as part of the Preferred Alternative, these lots are included as a reduction in the total off-street parking supply.

-The parking spaces that existed in the Alaskan Way Viaduct footprint would be replaced by the new Alaskan Way roadway, sidewalks, bicycle facilities, Promenade, and plantings.
-The new Alaskan Way would have no on-street parking south of Columbia Street in order to accommodate ferry queuing lanes and transit-only lanes.
-Between Columbia Street and Pike Street, much of the on-street curb space would be designated as loading zones for buses, taxis, and passenger pick-ups and drop-offs at Colman Dock and Piers 55 through 59; additional curb space would be designated for loading zones to provide freight access to businesses on Alaskan Way.
+The on-street parking spaces that existed in the Alaskan Way Viaduct footprint would be replaced by the new Alaskan Way roadway, sidewalks, bicycle facilities, Promenade, and plantings.
+The Preferred Alternative would provide the equivalent of 31 on-street parking spaces on three blocks on the east side of Alaskan Way between S. King and S. Jackson Streets and between S. Main Street and Yesler Way.
+This curb space would be used for parking, loading, and other activities.
+Between Yesler Way and Columbia Street, Alaskan Way would have no on-street parking in order to accommodate transit-only lanes and a northbound transit stop.
+Between Columbia Street and Pike Street, much of the on-street curb space along Alaskan Way would be designated as loading zones for buses, taxis, and passenger pick-ups and drop-offs at Colman Dock and Piers 55 through 59; additional curb space would be designated for loading zones to provide freight access to businesses on Alaskan Way.

 All zones in the study area would lose on-street parking spaces.
-Overall, the loss of 484 on-street parking spaces represents approximately 26 percent of the on-street parking supply in the study area.
-These spaces, added to the 189 parking spaces the City would acquire from private off-street lots, result in a total project-related loss of 673 parking spaces, which represents approximately 6 percent of the total parking supply (on-street and off-street) in the study area.
+Overall, the loss of 453 on-street parking spaces represents approximately 25 percent of the on-street parking supply in the study area.
+These spaces, added to the 189 parking spaces the City would acquire from private off-street lots, result in a total project-related loss of 642 parking spaces, which represents approximately 6 percent of the total parking supply (on-street and off-street) in the study area.
+It is anticipated that demand for both on-street and off-street parking within the study area would generally increase by 2030 in conjunction with population and employment growth.
+Because the parking supply would decrease under the Preferred Alternative, this increase in parking demand, coupled with the decrease in parking supply, is expected to increase the on-street and off-street parking utilization rates across all zones and time periods in the study area.
+As on-street parking spaces are removed, it is likely that utilization rates at off-street garages would increase as demand is shifted from on-street to off-street parking.
+This removal of parking supply would adversely affect some users.
 Impacts by zone are summarized below.